 During this deployment, Swan took part in Exercise STARFISH 11/91.
 This was a major international exercise for some 30 ships of the Five Power Defence Agreement, with the aim of enhancing interoperability and honing professional skills.

 Following her return to HMAS Stirling on 25 October, Swan entered an Assisted Maintenance Period.
-CMDR DW Mole, AM, assumed command on 30 October.
+Commander DW Mole, AM, RAN assumed command on 30 October.

-On 14 June Swan set passage to Sydney, conducting operational port visits to Adelaide and Hobart en route.
-Whilst in Sydney, Swan was involved with the Fleet Concentration Period conducted in the EAXA.
+On 14 June Swan transited to Sydney, conducting operational port visits to Adelaide and Hobart en route.
+On arrival in Sydney Swan took part in another Fleet Concentration Period conducted in the EAXA.

 During August, Swan participated in the Australian/Indonesian Naval Exercise NEW HORIZON VII/93.
 This was followed by Exercise STARFISH 13/93, hosted by the Royal Malaysian Navy, conducted in the waters around Paula Tioman.
 On completion of this international exercise, an RAN Task Group including Swan, conducted goodwill port visits visiting Muara, Brunei, Davao, Manila, Sasebo, Kagoshima, Tokyo and Hong Kong.
 Swan returned to her homeport, HMAS Stirling, on 2 December, and remained alongside until the end of the year.

 After returning from her 1993 South East Asian deployment in early December, Swan remained alongside FBW during January for maintenance and leave.
-This was followed by operations in the WAXA and Albany areas, and a Maritime Command formal inspection.
+This was followed by routine exercises conducted in the WAXA and Albany areas, and a Maritime Command formal inspection.

-In April, Swan commenced a 2 ½ month operational deployment, sailing via Albany and Adelaide to the East Coast in company with Melbourne (III)and Torrens (II).
-During May and June, Swan participated in Exercise TASMAN LINK '94 with other RAN units.
+In April, Swan sailed from FBW for Albany and Adelaide before rendezvousing with HMA Ships Melbourne (III) and Torrens (II) in the EAXA.
+During May and June, Swan participated in Exercise TASMAN LINK '94.
 Her deployment continued with port visits to Mackay, Cairns, Darwin, Surabaya, Jakarta.

-Following Swan's return to FBW, she underwent an Intermediate Docking at the Transfield West facility, and ended the year at FBW for maintenance and leave.
+Following Swan's return to FBW she underwent an intermediate docking at the Transfield West facility ending the year alongside HMAS Stirling for maintenance and leave.

 Swan commenced the year alongside FBW.
-She then proceeded to sea for the first time in five and a half months, conducting a Fast Cruise and Disaster Relief Exercise, Shakedown and Workup.
-During the period defect rectification required two emergency dockings.
+She then proceeded to sea for the first time in five-and-a-half months, conducting a Fast Cruise and Disaster Relief Exercise, Shakedown and Workup.
+During that period defect rectification required two emergency dockings.

 Swan next participated in Exercise TASMAN LINK 95 in the Shoalwater Bay area.
 During this exercise, Swan became the first RAN ship since the cruiser, HMAS Perth (I) in 1942, to empty her magazine, when she fired a total of 1081 4.5-inch shells.

-Now reclassified as a Training Ship, in February 1996 Swan deployed back to the East Coast of Australia in company with her sister, HMAS Torrens (II), where they conducted a training exercise for second year ADFA Midshipmen.
-Swan then sailed to Hobart where a week's pilotage training exercise took place for SEAAC 23A.
+Reclassified as a training ship in February 1996, Swan deployed back to the east coast of Australia in company with her sister, HMAS Torrens (II), where they conducted a training exercise for second year ADFA midshipmen.
+Swan then sailed to Hobart where a week's pilotage training took place for SEAAC 23A.
 Returning to FBW in early March, Swan prepared for her decommissioning deployment to South East Asia.

-On 8 July Swan deployed to Singapore with Torrens (II), arriving at Singapore on 15 July.
-Swan and Torrens (II) then sailed to Hong Kong where they were delayed for one day due to a typhoon warning before departing for Davao in the Philippines.
+On 8 July Swan deployed to Singapore in company with Torrens (II), arriving at Singapore on 15 July.
+The two ships then steamed to Hong Kong where they were delayed for one day due to a typhoon warning before departing for Davao in the Philippines.
 Swan completed her final deployment in August 1996.
 On 29 August, she arrived at the mouth of the Swan River in Fremantle flying the colourful message: Don't muck with the Duck, 1970-1996.
 Farewell from Swan.

-During her 26 years of RAN service, Swan had been under the command of 22 different Commanding Officers, and had steamed 775,870 miles and spent over 56,982 hours at sea.
-In a signal just prior to her decommissioning, the Chief of Naval Staff paid respect to HMAS Swan, ".On behalf of the RAN, I offer my thanks to all the personnel who have served in or been associated with HMAS Swan over the years.
+During her 26 years of service, Swan was under the command of 22 different captains.
+She steamed 775,870 miles and spent over 56,982 hours at sea.
+In a signal received prior to her decommissioning, the Chief of Naval Staff acknowledged Swan's contribution: ".On behalf of the RAN, I offer my thanks to all the personnel who have served in or been associated with HMAS Swan over the years.
 We can all be proud of the fine job they have done in representing the RAN and the Nation in both Australian and International waters.
 Well Done HMAS Swan."

-On 13 September 1996, Swan was formally decommissioned at Fleet Base West, leaving her sister ship, HMAS Torrens (II), as the sole remaining Destroyer Escort still in commission.
-In his decommissioning address, the Reviewing Officer, CDRE Trotter, recalled the many adventures Swan and Torrrens (II), shared.
-"Indeed, for a short time Swan was Torrens (II), when during a Kangaroo Exercise and under the command of CMDR Steve Youll, she sprouted the pennant number 53 and without her name boards showing, paid a sneaky visit to Port Hedland to the ultimate horror of the local defenders who knew Torrens (II) was on their side."
+On 13 September 1996, Swan was formally decommissioned at FBW leaving her sister ship, HMAS Torrens (II), as the sole destroyer escort in commission.
+In his decommissioning address, the reviewing officer, Commodore R. Trotter, RAN, recalled the many adventures Swan and Torrrens (II), shared.
+"Indeed, for a short time Swan was Torrens (II), when during a Kangaroo Exercise and under the command of Commander Steve Youll, she sprouted the pennant number 53 and without her name boards showing, paid a sneaky visit to Port Hedland to the ultimate horror of the local defenders who knew Torrens (II) was on their side."

 The Commonwealth Government announced that following her decommissioning Swan would be gifted to Western Australia.
 On Monday 11 November 1996, the Western Australian Minister for Tourism announced that the Geographe Bay Artificial Reef Society had been successful in its bid to use Swan as a dive wreck and artificial reef.

-Swan was towed from Stirling Naval Base, some 80 nautical miles to the port of Bunbury where she was prepared for scuttling, a task that took over 12 months.
-With environmental considerations in mind, any material which could harm the marine environment was removed from the ship.
+Swan was towed from HMAS Stirling, 80 nautical miles to the port of Bunbury where she was prepared for scuttling, a task that took over 12 months.
+With environmental considerations in mind, any material that could harm the marine environment was removed from the ship.
 The fuel and oil tanks were emptied and cleaned.
 More than 7000 litres of oil, 43 tonnes of lead ballast and 20 tonnes of electrical cabling were removed, as were all plastics.